global-maxima/ai-workflows-helper--vscode-extension/README.md

-# ai-workflows-helper
+# AI workflow helper
-lets users select multiple files across folders, right-click, and copy them into the clipboard as a single text stream.
-The file names precede the content of each file in workflows that involve multiple files.
+Allows users to select multiple files across multiple folders, right-click on them, and copy their contents into the clipboard as one text stream.
+Each file's content will be preceded by its filename, and the files and folders will be placed in the text stream in the order they were selected.